kennedydane/genemap_gen3/README.md

 `inventory` file which can be used with ansible.

 ## Infrastructure Configuration
 Finally the infrastructure can be configured using ansible.
-This can be done by running:
+The `inventory` file generated in the previous should be updated — specifically the passwords should be updated – these can easily be found by searching for the `TODO:CONFIGURE_ME` text.

-`ansible-playbook -i inventory site.yml`.
+Then the playbook should be run with the command: `ansible-playbook -i inventory site.yml`.
+This will connect to the nodes and finalise the configuration of services on the nodes.